Skip to Calculator

 Tracking Hypertrophy Progress With RPE

-Strength is the most reliable proxy for hypertrophy in natural athletes.
+Strength is the most reliable proxy for hypertrophy in drug-free athletes.
 As you get bigger, you get stronger.
-Tracking your estimated 1RM across a hypertrophy block using our [Reps in Reserve calculator](/rpe-calculator) gives you a leading indicator of muscle growth — before it's visible in the mirror or on the scale.
+Tracking your estimated 1RM across a hypertrophy block with the Reps in Reserve tool gives you a leading indicator of muscle growth, one that shows up weeks before the mirror or the scale catches up.

 If your estimated 1RM on your main compound lifts rises by 5–10% over an 8–12 week hypertrophy block, you've almost certainly added meaningful muscle.
 If it's flat, your nutrition, sleep, or training intensity needs attention.